CASE STUDY 02 · PAYPAL CONSUMER · 2019–2024

 THE CHALLENGE

-Front-loading was producing activation without understanding.
+Front-loaded onboarding produces activation without understanding.

-Users completed onboarding.
-They learned to do one thing.
-Then they stopped.
-Not because they were disengaged, but because onboarding had never helped them understand the system they were now inside.
-The experience optimized for task completion, not mental model formation.
-Knowledge didn't compound.
-Decay resumed immediately.
+Users completed onboarding and learned to do one thing.
+Then they stopped because onboarding had never helped them understand the system.
+The experience optimized for task completion (maximum data entry), but not mental model formation.
+Knowledge didn't compound and decay began immediately.
+The funnel treated a one-time event as if it could do the work of a relationship.
+It couldn't.

 The solution wasn't a better funnel.
 It was replacing the funnel with something that could persist: a system that introduced concepts when users were ready for them, reinforced understanding after success, and knew when to stop pushing.